European shares fall to six-week lows on growth concerns

 Banks were also weaker with the sector index falling more than 3 percent with Italian lenders such as Banco Popolare and Monte dei Paschi leading the decline.

-Shares in ThyssenKrupp dropped 4.7 percent, among the top fallers on the FTSEurofirst 300.
+Shares in ThyssenKrupp fell 4.4 percent, among the top fallers on the FTSEurofirst 300.
 It was down for a second day following confirmation that Brazilian miner Vale will sell its entire 27 percent stake in the struggling CSA steel plant to the German firm.

 The firm had rallied last week on hopes that it could benefit from consolidation in the European steel industry.
 However, its shares have been under pressure since the weekend, when Reuters exclusively reported that Vale was finalising a deal.